 Built in 1917, the Wright-Patterson Air Force Base is located near Dayton, Ohio.
 In 1995, the Dayton Agreement, whose purpose was to bring peace in Bosnia and Herzegovina, was signed on the base, whereas from 1997, the Wright-Patterson Air Force Base has been home to the U.S. Air Force Marathon.
 However, since 1970, military firefighters began using aqueous film-forming foam, commonly known as AFFF, to extinguish aircraft fires, which unavoidably led to serious contamination.
 It is actually the PFAS in AFFF that makes it toxic, as this group of chemicals has been linked to numerous terrible diseases over recent years.
-Everyone who was present on Wright-Patterson Air Force Base drank water contaminated with PFAS, which now places former military personnel and their family members at high risk of developing a disease.
-If you have a diagnosis you suspect is the consequence of PFAS military exposure, do not hesitate to contact our law firm and we will thoroughly review your case.
+Everyone who was present at Wright-Patterson Air Force Base drank water contaminated with PFAS, which now places former military personnel and their family members at high risk of developing a disease.

 In 2016, the Environmental Protection Agency ordered a drinking water source on the military base to be shut down because of contamination with PFAS.
 Today, the agency is still striving to clean up the Wright-Patterson Air Force Base, as PFAS are known as “forever contaminants”, which persist in the environment once they are released.
-People who lived on the base, either alone or with their family members, for at least 1 year and developed a disease as a result of drinking tainted water are eligible for compensation, which our skillful attorneys will recover on their behalf.
-It is worthy of note that family members of military personnel are also entitled to compensation if they lived on the base.
+People who lived on the base, either alone or with their family members, for at least 1 cumulative year and developed a disease as a result of drinking tainted water are eligible for compensation.

 While PFAS was the primary contaminant on the military base after 1970, a series of other toxic agents were found to lurk in the drinking water of Wright-Patterson Air Force Base by the Environmental Protection Agency.
 Exposure to these contaminants only increases the risk of developing a terrible disease, as some of these toxic agents are carcinogenic.
 Here are the other toxic agents present in the drinking water of Wright-Patterson Air Force Base: